 According to an inscription, the present church was built in 1887.
 It was renovated in 1999, after a fire caused some damage.

 The chapel is situated at the end of a 50 step staircase carved into rock.
 There's a small garden with a bench where you can sit and enjoy the surrounding silence.
-The building itself is very simple, painted in white, with some blue accents.
+The building itself is very simple, painted in white.
 The bell hangs from a nearby tree.

 There is a small taverna right (closed for the time being) where the stairway begins.
 Treat yourself to a break and enjoy a drink or the local food.